 As we start the session we want to go back to the final things that John said according to Luke's account, as he very specifically predicted what was going to happen next.
 Bearing in mind that at this particular point, Jesus was a largely unknown, ordinary single man, living at home with his family in a rather remote village in Galilee, called Nazareth, where nothing much really happens.
 He was just living a quiet life - he would be around the age of 30, or perhaps a little less, at this time.
 That's Jesus, that’s his situation - no influence, no miracles, no big stories (apart from the memory in some people’s minds of the miraculous birth and a very few people might remember the visit he made to the Jerusalem Temple, aged 12).
 Jesus was an unknown figure in the nation.

 From that point, John, with crowds gathered around him, on the side of the River Jordan while he is baptising people, makes this prophetic statement, anticipating what’s going to happen.
-This is the introduction to our passage - and we’ll get to our passage in a moment - but Luke 3: 16 “I baptize you with water.
+This is the introduction to our passage - Luke 3: 16 “I baptize you with water.
 But one who is more powerful than I will come, the straps of whose sandals I am not worthy to untie.
 He will baptize you with the Holy Spirit and fire.”
 John, is clearly, identifying himself as a forerunner: he’s making a way for somebody else, somebody who’s really very different from him.
 ‘I’m not even worthy to be his servant and untie his shoes!’ (which is what a servant would do in those days) Such is the difference that John sees between himself and this forthcoming Messiah.
 ‘I baptise with water; he’ll baptise with the Holy Spirit and fire’.
 We discussed this at the end of the last episode.
 I’m repeating it because it links very closely to what happens next.
 John is consciously awakening an awareness in people that the story is not about him; it's about somebody who is coming afterwards.
 John, of course, knew who that was: Jesus, his relative, who was born miraculously (by virgin birth) to his relative Mary, shortly after he was born.
 This is the context in which the Gospels tell us about Jesus.
 Jesus wasn't present when John started his ministry.
 He wasn't with him.
 He wasn't there.

-Things were moving, thousands of people coming, crowds came down from Jerusalem and the surrounding area on a regular basis to see John - to listen to him, to talk to him, and some of them felt very moved by him.
-They didn’t quite know why but they felt that change was needed in their lives and so they submitted to baptism by immersion in the river Jordan.
+Things were moving, thousands of people coming; crowds came down from Jerusalem and the surrounding area on a regular basis to see John - to listen to him, to talk to him, and some of them felt very moved by him.
+They didn’t quite know why but they felt that change was needed in their lives and so they submitted to baptism by immersion in the River Jordan.
 Jesus wasn't there at that time but it wasn't long afterwards that he did appear - and here is the passage we’re going to look at today about the baptism of Jesus.
 We’re going to take Matthew's account on this occasion, Matthew 3: 13 - 17:

 ‘Then Jesus came from Galilee to the Jordan to be baptized by John.
 But John tried to deter him, saying, “I need to be baptized by you, and do you come to me?”
 Jesus replied, “Let it be so now; it is proper for us to do this to fulfill all righteousness.”
 Then John consented.
 As soon as Jesus was baptized, he went up out of the water.
 At that moment heaven was opened, and he saw the Spirit of God descending like a dove and alighting on him.
 And a voice from heaven said, “This is my Son, whom I love; with him (I’m) well pleased.”Matthew 3:13-17, NIV